Mappin & Webb: History

 Mappin & Webb expanded internationally, beginning in the 1890s.
 Its first overseas store was established in Johannesburg, and stores soon followed in Buenos Aires, Rio de Janeiro, São Paulo, Biarritz, Hong Kong, Shanghai, Cairo, and Bombay.
 Mappin & Webb built their own property in Johannesburg in 1915 and it was a city landmark.
 Due to import controls imposed in South Africa, the Johannesburg showrooms were closed in 1959.
 Later in 1959, Mappin & Webb announced a loss for 1958, partly due to heavy foreign exchange losses, leading to the decision to curtail overseas trading and close branches in a number of other countries.
 Subsequently, all international stores closed in the second half of the 20th century.

 Around the time of the announcement of the poor results in 1958, it was announced that Sears had gained control of the company through the acquisition of shares from a number of shareholders, via the stock market and also through private negotiations.
 Following the change of control, in October 1959, Mappin & Webb bought Garrard & Co, the Crown Jeweller, for almost £1 million.

 In 1960, Lewis & Burrows was sold to Clinical Industries Limited and Selim Zilkha.

 In 1963, Mappin & Webb and three other old-established cutlery and silverware firms, Elkington (owned by Delta Metal), Walker & Hall and Adie Brothers, grouped together to form British Silverware Limited.

 Mappin & Webb has created jewellery for royalty and high society; both in the United Kingdom, and internationally.
 Patrons have included Queen of France Marie-Antoinette, the Empress of Russia, and Princess Grace of Monaco.
 The company historically held Royal Warrants to both the Russian Empire and the Japanese Royal Household.
 Queen Victoria was the first British monarch to commission Mappin & Webb.
 Victoria's Golden Jubilee necklace was created by the house in 1888, and was designated by the Queen as an heirloom of the Crown.
 Mappin & Webb has held Royal Warrants in the UK since 1897.

-Mappin & Webb has held warrants to both Queen Elizabeth II, and King Charles III.
-Mappin & Webb's master craftsman Martin Swift was appointed in 2012 to the position of Crown Jeweller, the custodian of the British Crown Jewels who is responsible for preparing them for the State Opening of Parliament and other state occasions.
+Mappin & Webb has held warrants to Queen Elizabeth II, King Charles III and Queen Camilla.Mappin & Webb's master craftsman Martin Swift was appointed in 2012 to the position of Crown Jeweller, the custodian of the British Crown Jewels who is responsible for preparing them for the State Opening of Parliament and other state occasions.
 Appleby, also of Mappin & Webb, took over as crown jeweller in 2017.
+For the 2023 coronation, the historic Crown of Queen Mary was modified for Queen Camilla by Mappin & Webb.